senacor/Tutorials-Microservices/hints/stage-10/README.md

 Once you successfully generated the task definition your can have a look at it in your ECS console (you already know it from stage 08).

 Create a cluster with a relatively strong machine - remember the services need quite a lot of resources to startup on your local machine as well.
 The instance "m4.large" proposed as default for the cluster will definitely do, you can also go for something a little smaller if you want.
 Make sure you configure the right ports (or port range) so you can access your services.
-At least port 8081 (demo) and 8082 (accounting) should be open on your instance.
+At least port 8081 (customer) and 8082 (accounting) should be open on your instance.

 Note: At this point you might run into costs, since instance stronger then t2.micro are not part of the free tier.
 If you only run them for a short time the costs will be a few cents, but don't forget to delete the cluster in the end...